 Tide tables and solunar tables for sport fishers in Cape Campbell.
 Find out the forecast for high tides and low tides before setting out to fish, and other fishing-related data such as the lunar phase, tidal coefficient, sun and moon rising and setting times, hours of maximum fish activity, weather conditions in Cape Campbell ...

 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide will be at 5:19 am and the next high tide at 12:57 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 12:31 am and the next high tide at 12:57 pm.
 The first low tide was at 6:40 am and the next low tide at 7:17 pm.

-The lunar phase is a First Quarter Moon.
-Today we will have 11 hours and 15 minutes of sun.
-The solar transit will be at 12:22 pm and the length of time the moon will be visible will be 1 hours and 25 minutes.
+The lunar phase is a Waning Crescent.
+Today we had 11 hours and 55 minutes of sun.
+The solar transit was at 12:17 pm and the length of time the moon will be visible will be 10 hours and 8 minutes.

 The tidal coefficient today is 44, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 52 to end the day with a tidal coefficient of 57.
+At noon the tidal coefficient increases to 49 to end the day with a tidal coefficient of 54.
 The tide heights today are 1.5 m, 0.7 m, 1.6 m and 0.7 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape Campbell which is of 1.9 m and a minimum height of 0.4 m.

 The solunar fishing calendar in Cape Campbell tells us that today is an average day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are: